Woman dies as downpours bring floods across central and northern England | Malay Mail

-LONDON, Nov 8 — A woman was found dead in flood water today after severe storms brought a month’s rainfall in less than 24 hours to parts of central and northern England.
+LONDON, Nov 8 — A woman was found dead in flood water on Friday after severe storms brought a month’s rainfall in less than 24 hours to parts of central and northern England.

 Police said the woman’s body had been found near a stretch of the River Derwent near the town of Darley Dale in Derbyshire.